Greater Hyderabad Municipal Corporation: History

-Hyderabad Municipal Board and Chaderghat Municipal Board
+Hyderabad Municipal Board (1869–1933)

-In 1869, Municipal administration was first introduced for the city of Hyderabad.
+In 1869, municipal administration was first introduced for the city of Hyderabad.
 The city of Hyderabad was divided into four and the suburbs of Chaderghat were divided into five divisions.
 The whole management of both the city and the suburbs was handled by the then City Police Commissioner, Kotwal-e-Baldia.

-In the same year, Sir Salar Jung-1, the then Prime Minister of Hyderabad State under the Nizam, has constituted the Department of Municipal and Road Maintenance.
-He also appointed a Municipal Commissioner for Hyderabad Board and Chaderghat Board.
-At that time, city was just 55 km2 with a population of 3.5 lakhs.

-In 1886, the suburban area of Chaderghat was handed over to a separate officer and then Chaderghat became Chaderghat Municipality.

-In 1921 Hyderabad Municipality has increased to 84 km2.

-Hyderabad Municipal Corporation
+Hyderabad Municipal Corporation (1933–2007)

 In 1933, Chaderghat Municipality was merged with Hyderabad Municipality to form Hyderabad Municipal Corporation and was given statutory status under the Hyderabad Municipal Act.
 During the following year (1934), the first elections were held for Municipal Corporation and a Standing Committee was appointed at that time.

 Jubilee Hills Municipality

-In the year 1937, Jubilee Hills Municipality was formed by the amalgamation of Jubilee Hills and Banjara Hills.
-Later, in 1942, the corporation status for the city has been removed due to some issues.
+In 1937, Jubilee Hills Municipality was formed by the amalgamation of Jubilee Hills and Banjara Hills.
+Later, in 1942, the corporation status for the city was removed.

 Secunderabad Municipality

 In the year 1945, Secunderabad Municipality was formed.
 Again in 1950, Hyderabad regained its lost Corporation status along with the amalgamation of Jubilee Hills Municipality.